mr-meselmani/FinTech/README.md

 - `go.mod` and `go.sum`: Files related to Go module management.

 - `runApi.bat`: Batch script to automate the server start process.
-- `runTests.bat`: Batch script to automate running the tests after the server is running.

 ## Concurrency Support